Multi-Modal Learning meets Genetic Programming: Analyzing Alignment in Latent Space Optimization: Experimental Analysis

-Table~\ref{tab:study2_perturbation_results} shows which perturbation types most frequently ``fool'' the model on Feynman.
+\paragraph{Per-Perturbation Analysis.} Table~\ref{tab:study2_perturbation_results} shows which perturbation types most frequently ``fool'' the model on Feynman.
 Binary operator swaps are most problematic, fooling the model $65.8\%$ of the time and accounting for $49\%$ of all ranking failures.
 This suggests the alignment captures general functional form but cannot distinguish expressions that differ only in arithmetic operations.
 Variable substitutions are easiest to detect (only $24.4\%$ fooling rate), indicating the model does encode some variable-specific information.
 This last observation is intuitively unsurprising: during pretraining, the numeric encoder receives observations ordered by variable index (i.e. as a stacked tensor $[X_0, X_1,\ldots,X_{D}]$) while the symbolic encoder processes variable through similarily annoted tokens ($x_0,x_1,\ldots,x_{d}$), making variable identity a straightforward correspondence to learn.
-Per-perturbation patterns are consistent on synthetic data: binary operator swaps remain most challenging ($50.0\%$ fooling rate) and variable substitutions easiest to detect ($12.0\%$ fooling rate).
+Per-perturbation patterns are consistent on synthetic data: binary operator swaps remain most challenging ($50.0\%$ fooling rate) and variable substitutions easiest to detect ($12.0\%$ fooling rate).\looseness=-1

-\paragraph{Impact of constant swaps.} Since the handling and representations of constants have been shown to be challenging for transformer-based equation encoders \cite{kamienny2022end, li2022transformer}, and since SNIP performs a constant optimization step after each iteration, we repeat the experiment excluding constant perturbations entirely.
+\paragraph{Impact of constant swaps.} Since the handling and representations of constants have been shown to be challenging for transformer-based equation encoders \cite{kamienny2022end,li2022transformer}, and since SNIP performs a constant optimization step after each iteration, we repeat the experiment excluding constant perturbations entirely.
 Fig.~\ref{fig:sensitivity} shows the impact of removing the ``constant change'' category on the overall results on the Feynman set.
 While excluding it improves accuracy from 18.3\% to 23.2\%, confirming that constant perturbations are indeed challenging, accuracy still falls short of the random baseline (23.2\% vs 32.1\%), demonstrating that the alignment's limited discriminative power is \emph{not} solely attributable to constant handling.
 The model also struggles with operator swaps, confirming that the coarse alignment granularity is a fundamental characteristic rather than a constant-specific artifact.
-Similar conclusions are noted with the Synthetic set.
+Similar conclusions are noted with the Synthetic set. \looseness=-1